Mezzo social work: a comprehensive guide

 Mezzo social work is distinct from micro and macro social work, yet many social workers move between these roles throughout their careers.
 For example, a micro social worker who provides clinical services to children through the foster care system may decide to develop a community program for foster children (mezzo) or perform advocacy work to increase funding to the foster care system (macro).
 Thus, it is most useful to think about the type of work you eventually want to do rather than focusing too much on the distinctions between micro, mezzo, and macro categorizations of social work.

-Mezzo social work is about knowing which of the external factors can be played with to improve the life of an individual, a family, or a community.
-They need to have a strong understanding about how systems and be solution focused.
+Mezzo social work is about understanding how external factors can be used to improve the life of an individual, a family, or a community.

 What does a mezzo social worker do?

 Mezzo social workers often think about the world in terms of organizations or systems.
-Although a mezzo social worker may provide direct individual services, he or she is more likely to focus on social relationships between groups of people.
+Although a mezzo social worker may provide direct individual services, they are more likely to focus on social relationships between groups of people.
 For example, a mezzo social worker might develop interventions for at-risk youth in a vulnerable neighborhood, or recently incarcerated individuals seeking employment.

 Benefits of becoming a mezzo social worker